 Edward Lincoln Washer.
 Not only did this cousin of mine have a distinguished middle name, but he was a talented professional photographer in the Scranton area.

 This is a “cabinet card” photograph by Edward L. Washer.
 Cabinet cards were thin photographic prints mounted on cardboard.
 They peaked in popularity in the 1880s.
-I’d love to know who the men are in the picture.
-(I found it at this blog, but don’t know where the picture was found originally.)
+(I found the above photo at this blog, but don’t know where the picture is from originally.)

 Up until 1896, Edward had a photo gallery at Dunmore Corners.
 Around that time, he moved to Olyphant and set up his business there.
 The week before the paper announced the move, he lost some equipment in a Dunmore barn fire: